-Name Location Share capital Major business line Ownership of voting rights (%) (affiliated company accounted for by equity method) CYBERDYNE Omni Networks, INC. Tsukuba city, Ibaraki prefecture, Japan ¥160 million Cybernics field, sales of communication device and offering of related services 49.0 Shisei Datum Ltd. Machida city, Tokyo prefecture, Japan ¥150 million Design, development, and manufacture of electronic blood pressure monitors for medical use 32.0
+Name Location Share capital Major business line Ownership of voting rights (%) (affiliated company accounted for by equity method) CYBERDYNE Omni Networks, INC. Tsukuba city, Ibaraki prefecture, Japan ¥160 million Communication business in relation to IoH/IoT and Cybernics field, sales of communication device and offering of related services 49.0 Shisei Datum Ltd. Machida city, Tokyo prefecture, Japan ¥150 million Design, development, and manufacture of electronic blood pressure monitors for medical use 32.0

-- 1. There are no companies that have submitted securities registration statements or securities reports. - 2.
-Brackets in the ownership of voting rights is the joint ownership percentage and is included in the total.
+1. There are no companies that have submitted securities registration statements or securities reports.

+2. Brackets in the ownership of voting rights is the joint ownership percentage and is included in the total.